drcmda/react-contextual/README.md

 # Why

-Reacts new API for dynamic context distribution is built on render props.
-While it is very powerful it may be a little too low-level due to nesting and efficiency. `react-contextual` maps context values to component props, similar to how Redux operates.
-That takes cares of nesting and allows you to render only when necessary.
-It also provides a small store for state distribution.
-It could well be [the smallest flux-store yet](https://github.com/drcmda/react-contextual/blob/master/src/store.js). `react-contextual` also takes care of context creation, which is harder with the default api due to the singleton pattern.
+Reacts new context api is very powerful, albeit very low-level as it doesn't prescribe patterns and can cause [some issues](https://github.com/drcmda/react-contextual/blob/master/PITFALLS.md) if used raw. `react-contextual` makes creating and reading context easier, maps context values to component props, similar to how Redux operates, takes cares of nesting, render only when necessary and provides a small store for state distribution.

 # Installation